 Crawl Space Encapsulation Service

 A crawl space with more than one vent often has an air temperature equal to the temperature outside.
-By encapsulating a crawl space and then adding insulation in the walls, you create a moisture free weather barrier that not only makes your crawl space dry and usable, but also offers the homeowner savings on energy costs through every season.
+By encapsulating a crawl space and then adding insulation in the walls, you create a moisture-free weather barrier that not only makes your crawl space dry and usable but also offers the homeowner savings on energy costs through every season.
 Crawl space encapsulation in Council Bluffs, IA, Omaha, NE, and in nearby areas will make for warmer floors during the cold winter months since the temperature in the crawl space will now be much closer to the conditioned spaces.
 It is very wise to have crawl space encapsulation before it costs you any more money.

 Crawl Space Humidity Issues and Remedies

 Studies have shown that as much as 50% of the air in your home comes up from your basement or crawl space.
 This air is often higher in moisture content and carries with it various allergens and musty odors.
-When conditions linger above 60% relative humidity for extended periods of time, mold, mildew, and bacteria growth is stimulated.
+When conditions linger above 60% relative humidity for extended periods of time, mold, mildew, and bacteria growth are stimulated.

 Crawl Space Dehumidifiers and Dehumidification

 The Santa Fe Advance dehumidification system was specifically designed for crawlspaces.
-The Advance’s horizontal configuration and unique air flow perform exceptionally well in crawlspaces.
+The Advance’s horizontal configuration and unique airflow perform exceptionally well in crawlspaces.
 The optional condensate pump and ducting kits can provide the installation flexibility necessary for almost any application.
 No conventional dehumidifier can perform as efficiently and effectively in crawl spaces as the Santa Fe Advance.

-High Efficiency– Energy Star® for maximum efficiency.
+Energy Star® for maximum efficiency

-Superior Air Filtration – MERV-11 filtration is standard on the Santa Fe Advance, capturing particles (including mold spores) down to 1 micron in size.
+MERV-11 filtration is standard on the Santa Fe Advance, capturing particles (including mold spores) down to 1 micron in size.
 This superior level of air filtration also keeps the Santa Fe Advance working at peak efficiency for longer than other devices with cheaper designs.

-Auto Restart – Santa Fe dehumidifiers will automatically restart at the original setting after a power outage.
+anta Fe dehumidifiers will automatically restart at the original setting after a power outage.

 *AHAM standard testing conditions are 80°F and 60% RH.